tomhrr/dale/doc/1-1-introduction.md

 Throughout the documentation, the term 'procedure' is used to refer to functions and macros as a single group.

-The language is still very much at the experimental/toy stage.
-There are likely to be significant bugs and other problems, as well as documentation inconsistencies.
-The compiler itself is very slow and leaky, the generated code is not very good and the code (both for the compiler and the libraries) is best avoided.
+Note that the language is still very much at the experimental/toy stage, so there are likely to be bugs, documentation inconsistencies and so on.

 [Next](./1-2-setup.md)